-It’s been nearly 11 years since my journey with attempting to feed Lillie began and it hasn’t got any easier, in fact, if anything, it’s getting worse.
+It’s been nearly 11 years since my journey with attempting to feed Lillie began, and it hasn’t got any easier; in fact, if anything, it’s getting worse.

 She’ll grow out of it

-As a small child, I was forever being told: “she’ll grow out of it, my daughter was a picky eater at that age”.
-So many times I heard that one.
+As a small child, I was forever being told: “she’ll grow out of it; my daughter was a picky eater at that age”.
+So many times, I heard that one.
 The other favourite is “don’t fuss with them, she’ll eat when she is ready, a child won’t starve themselves” or “we didn’t have this in my day, you either ate what you were given or you went hungry”.

 Lillie started her aversion to food when she was being weaned from breast milk to solids.
 I listened to the advice of the Health Visitors and of other Mums who were weaning their children.
-I tried following the Annabelle Karmel food plans and made purees but she would not entertain them.
+I tried following the Annabelle Karmel food plans and made purees, but she would not entertain them.
 She would gag, scream and spit it all back out.
-I stayed calm and persevered but things didn’t improve for another four months.
+I stayed calm and persevered, but things didn’t improve for another four months.

 Recently Tesco has been changing the packaging on own-brand labels.
-Lillie has been happily eating their children’s pizzas for years but now that the packaging has changed she refuses to eat them.
-I have tried numerous different brands of pizza (including allowing her to make her own) but something is wrong with all of them; wrong cheese, wrong tomato sauce, too much cheese, not enough tomato sauce, bread is too hard, too soft . . . the list goes on and on.
-I try so hard to stay calm and not get frustrated but it’s not easy.
+Lillie has been happily eating their children’s pizzas for years, but now that the packaging has changed, she refuses to eat them.
+I have tried numerous different brands of pizza (including allowing her to make her own), but something is wrong with all of them; wrong cheese, wrong tomato sauce, too much cheese, not enough tomato sauce, bread is too hard, too soft . . . the list goes on and on.
+I try so hard to stay calm and not get frustrated, but it’s not easy.

-We signed her up to a cookery course at school which helped a little.
+We signed her up for a cookery course at school which helped a little.
 She tried her own breadsticks (but not the guacamole), she tried her own cheese scones and loved them but didn’t like the soup because it was too lumpy, she tried the carrot cake but was undecided.
-I am hoping that as she progresses through senior school her tastes will improve.
+I am hoping that as she progresses through senior school, her tastes will improve.
 Wish us luck!